nicktaras/blender-shortcuts/README.md

 - b - in edit mode box select mesh
 - c - in edit more paint select mesh (esc to stop paint selection)
 - n - toggle object details panel

+# handy tips

+Limited Desolve:

+Reduces detail on planar faces and linear edges with an adjustable angle threshold.
+Always dissolve vertices that have two edge users at boundaries.
+Prevent faces from joining when they don't share certain properties (material for e.g.).

+Tip - This is a great tool when you want to remove all inner connected vertices (line fills).